m-stilling/snbt-parser/README.md

 ```

 > [!NOTE]
 > Technically, this package transposes the SNBT data to JSON and parses that using `json_decode()`, which may not be too performant.
-A potential v2 will parse SNBT directly.
+A potential v2 may parse SNBT directly.

 Here's an example parsing the SNBT data of a chest using the following command: `data get block -40 73 -11`